justicehub-in/justice-hub-docs/content/home/hero.md

 {{% alert note %}}
-We're getting closer to launch the data portal with well documented datasets shared by our collaborators.
-Please follow the *Justice Hub* on [Twitter](https://twitter.com/JusticeHubIndia) to stay updated
+We're getting closer on releasing the __data portal__ with well documented datasets shared by our collaborators.

+_Please follow us on [Twitter](https://twitter.com/JusticeHubIndia) to know more about the launch_
 {{% /alert %}}